-In the opening of this article, I highlighted some benefits of wide neck electric guitars, though none of those benefits necessarily mean they're by default easier to play.
-Some players do prefer them, because they give you more space between strings going up and down.
+Earlier I highlighted some benefits of wide neck electric guitars, though none of those benefits necessarily make those guitars easier to play.
+Some players prefer them, because they give you more space between strings going up and down.

-Thinner fretboards and longer scale length gives you more space going side-to-side.
+Thinner fretboards and longer scale lengths give you more space going side-to-side.

 In other words, you might say that wide necks are better for chords and thin necks are better for solos.